Version: 2021 August 2

 - Everyone should always know:

-- In bad times, who is on the chopping block.
-No firing and no layoff should ever be a surprise.
+- In bad times, who is on the chopping block, and who is up next for promotions.
+No firing, layoff, or promotion should ever be a surprise.

 - The conditions under which they’ve earned a raise or pay cut, promotion or demotion.